splunk/splunk-azure-monitor-logs-function/README.md

 - **EventHubConnection** Connection string to the EventHub *namespace* to read from.
   [Azure Function trigger for EvenHubs configuration docs](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-event-hubs-trigger?tabs=python#configuration).
   [EventHub docs](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string).
-- **HecEndpoint** The HEC endpoint to where events should be sent. ex `http://localhost:8088/services/collector/event`
+- **HecUrl** The HEC URL to where events should be sent, ex. `https://http-inputs-tenant-name.env.splunkcloud.com:443`.
+See [Splunk HEC documentation](https://docs.splunk.com/Documentation/Splunk/8.2.1/Data/UsetheHTTPEventCollector) for details.
+Do not include `/<endpoint>` since the function needs to specify it.
+Equivalent to the `Splunk HEC URL` parameter in [Splunk Dataflow template](https://cloud.google.com/blog/products/data-analytics/connect-to-splunk-with-a-dataflow-template).
+- **HecToken** The HEC Token associated with `HecUrl`, ex. `X99XXXXX-111X-222X-X333-XX789X789X789X`.
 - **SourceType** The `sourcetype` this function will set on each ingested log and used to build the path of the file containing failed to deliver logs, ex. `azure:aad`, `azure:activity`, or `azure:resource`
 - **Region** The region this function will set on each ingested log and used for path of failed to deliver logs, ex.